neondatabase/website/content/docs/introduction/billing.md

                 records

-       ------- data history that has fallen out of the point-in-time-recovery window, and can no
+       ------- data history that has fallen out of the point-in-time-restore window, and can no
                 longer be accessed
        ```